 - Pelvic, abdominal, or chest tumors.

-MRI uses radio waves and a strong magnetic field to acquire data that will be sent to a computer for the processing of images.
-A patient lies on a table head or feet first depending on the body part being scanned.
+MRI uses radio waves and a strong magnetic field to acquire data that we send to a computer that processes the images.
+A patient lies on a table head or feet first depending on the body part we are scanning.
 There is always some type of antenna or “coil” that goes around the body part being scanned.
 This area is then centered inside the scanner.
 Since a loud banging is associated with scanning, the technologist will offer earplug or headphones to the patient.
 Our staff can provide dressing gowns or “scrubs” if needed.
 Most scans last from 20 to 60 minutes.
 It is very important to remain still throughout the exam so that the exam time is not extended.

-If necessary, contrast material will be administered intravenously.
+If necessary, we will administer contrast material intravenously.
 This may take place after an initial round of imaging without contrast.
 Few patients experience slight pain at the injection site or nausea in response to contrast material.
 Allergic reaction to this product is rare.
 The onset of itching or hives should be reported to the technologist.

 The MRI technologist obtains images via a computer located outside the imaging room but maintains a clear line of sight to the table.
-When all images have been obtained, they are assessed for clarity, and the patient is released.
+Once we obtain all the images, we will asses them for clarity, and then release the patient.